Guillawme/angdist/README.md

 2D histogram of particle orientations from a `run_*_data.star` file from a RELION Class3D or Refine3D job.

+This tool was tested with star files produced by RELION-3.1.0.
+Earlier versions of RELION are not supported.

 ## FAQ

 **Q:** Doesn't RELION already do this?